 "Miguel," she said, motioning him over.
 "I think it's over."

-"It's a mercy if it is."
+"It is a mercy if it is."
 He listened with his stethoscope.
-"Yes, she's gone."
+"Yes, she is gone."

 Alma was gone.
 Margaret was leaving, too.

 "I know you cared for her," Miguel said.
-"You shouldn't be alone.
+"You should not be alone.
 Hawkeye is in the bar down the road.
 He looks like he could use company."

-"He probably could."
+"He probably could.
+For the moment, anyway."
 She got up, walked over to the tent she shared with Pierce, packed her things, carried them out to one of the cars, and drove it off without filling out a single piece of paperwork.
 A plane was leaving that evening for the capital; from there it was a short hop to Los Angeles and her job.
 And her life.

 Life without Pierce.
 Had she really thought her life would be any other way?